timveil-startree/Gaming-Analytics-With-Confluent-And-AWS/README.md

             VALUE_FORMAT = 'JSON'
         );
     ```
-4. Create Enriched Streams
+4. **Create Enriched Streams.**  This is where we will start joining the data.
+Stream-to-stream, stream-to-table, and table-to-table..
     ```
     CREATE STREAM locations_enriched
         WITH (
             KAFKA_TOPIC = 'enriched_locations_stream'
         ) AS
         select
         a.Interactionid,
         b.gameid,
         b.GAMETIME,
         b.playerid,
         b.leftCoordinate,
         b. topCoordinate
         from INTERACTIONS_STREAM a
         INNER JOIN DATA_PLAYER b
         WITHIN 1 HOURS on a.playerid = b.playerid
         where a.gametime = b.gametime
         and a.gameId = b.gameId
         EMIT CHANGES;

     CREATE STREAM locations_enriched
         WITH (
             KAFKA_TOPIC = 'enriched_locations_stream'
         ) AS
         select
         a.Interactionid,
         b.gameid,
         b.GAMETIME,
         b.playerid,
         b.leftCoordinate,
         b. topCoordinate
         from INTERACTIONS_STREAM a
         INNER JOIN DATA_PLAYER b
         WITHIN 1 HOURS on a.playerid = b.playerid
         INNER JOIN LOCATIONS_TBL c
         ON a
         where a.gametime = b.gametime
         and a.gameId = b.gameId
         EMIT CHANGES;
     ```